 My recommendation is that everyone tests their home for radon.
 January is “National Radon Awareness Month” when radon test kits are often on sale (or free with a county program).
 Lowes sells home test kits.
-We’ve always used the AccuStar brand sold at McGuckins.
+The AccuStar brand sold at McGuckins is highly regarded, and we used it until recently when the price went up significantly.
 (When buying a test kit, be sure the lab fee is included – some kits sell for about the same, and want you to send another $30 when you send the sample in.)
 The test is easy to perform.
-You simply select a location in the lowest level of your home, unseal the test canister (keep the tape to seal it back up at the end) and let it sit in the room according to directions – the kit we used said for 48-96 hours, 2-4 days.
+You simply select a location in the lowest level of your home, unseal the test and let it sit in the room according to directions – the kit we used said for 48-96 hours, 2-4 days.
 Seal it back up and mail it to the lab.
 Since you really want to know the worst-case scenario, pick a location in the lowest level of the house that is not well ventilated – i.e. not near a door or window.
 Radon is more a problem in the winter when we tend to keep windows closed.

 If you find radon, mitigation involves venting the radon-laden air from under your house to the outside before it can seep into the house, after doing your best to seal cracks in the floor that can let radon seep in.
 Several local companies specialize in radon mitigation, though I ended up installing ours myself with parts I bought from an internet web site.
 We installed a 4” PVC pipe from the center of our basement concrete slab to the outside, with a radon mitigation fan that runs continuously to suck air from under the slab and blow it outside.
 We were fortunate that our slab sits on a pretty deep bed of gravel with a French drain, so there is good air flow under the slab.
-This reduced radon levels in the basement from about 23 (pico-curies/liter) to 3 (Ideal is less than 2, with mitigation suggested when the reading is over 4).
+This reduced radon levels in the basement from about 23 (pico-curies/liter) to around 1 (We test yearly, in the winter when the house is closed up).
+Ideal level is less than 2, with mitigation suggested when the reading is over 4.